AnnaZhuravleva/SIGNAL/README.md

 `SIGNAL_SPREADSHEET` should be replaced with the link to the spreadsheet containing the data of interest.

 We applied Representational Similarity Analysis ( 30) to evaluate activation difference between 12 types of stimuli (three groups of sentences different by syntax structure each divided into four congruency conditions) detected by LLMs.
-As a result, we obtained layerwise Representational Dissimilarity Matrices (RDMs) contrasting each pair of condition presented
+As a result, we obtained layer-wise Representational Dissimilarity Matrices (RDMs) contrasting each pair of condition presented